The Defense Rests (Brooklyn Nine-Nine)

 "The Defense Rests" is the fourteenth episode of the second season of the American television police sitcom series Brooklyn Nine-Nine.
 It is the 36th overall episode of the series and is written by Prentice Penny & Matt O'Brien and directed by Jamie Babbit.
 It aired on Fox in the United States on January 25, 2015.

 The show revolves around the fictitious 99th precinct of the New York Police Department in Brooklyn and the officers and detectives that work in the precinct.
 In the episode, Jake's relationship with Sophia becomes distant when she asks for them to take a pause.
 Finding out that her boss is the reason, Jake decides to smooth the situation by bonding with him.
 Jake discovers Sophia's boss taking cocaine in a bathroom and arrests him.
 Meanwhile, Holt deals with a dilemma related to giving Wuntch a recommendation letter so she can leave the city, while Boyle tries to get Gina's blessing for his father's wedding.

 The episode was seen by an estimated 2.79 million household viewers and gained a 1.2/3 ratings share among adults aged 18–49, according to Nielsen Media Research.
 The episode received positive reviews from critics, who praised Andy Samberg's performance and Holt's storyline.

 Plot

+In the cold open, the squad tries to figure out how to solve the ant infestation in the precinct.
+Holt recommends opening the windows to freeze them out, but it only leads to the ants infiltrating their winter coats.

 Jake (Andy Samberg) notes that Sophia (Eva Longoria) has remained distant recently.
 She explains that her co-workers do not like cops, especially her boss.
 She asks for a "pause" in their relationship.
 Jake decides to talk to her boss, Geoffrey (Chris Parnell), to smooth the situation.

 Jake brings Terry (Terry Crews) as help to a charity event where Sophia's co-workers and Geoffrey are in attendance.
-Despite initially getting a lukewarm response, Jake and Geoffrey bond over competitive facts.
+Despite initially getting a lukewarm response, Jake and Geoffrey bond over betting on competitive acts.
 However, when Jake goes to the restroom, he finds Geoffrey snorting cocaine and arrests him.
 An upset Sophia arrives at the precinct, planning to defend Geoffrey.
 After a heated argument, Sophia breaks up with Jake, citing that their occupations don't work together.